BSalita/SH_Bidding/FAQ.md

 5. Public release and community engagement.

 ### What is the current status?
-The project is in the final phase which is making the bidding table complete and accurate.
+The project is in the final development phase focusing on making the bidding table complete and accurate.

 ## Open Source and Collaboration

 ### Where is the source code?
-The source code will be posted as the different components near completion, estimating April 2025.
+The source code will be posted from now continuing through end of April 2025.

 ### Is it open source?
 Yes, the project will be open-source (MIT license) for the community of developers and game researchers.

 ### Is the data open source?
-Yes, datasets curated for the project will be made available.
+Yes, datasets curated for the project will be made available for download.

 ### What is needed to complete the project?
 - Completion and vetting of the bidding table.
-- Additional data for training and testing.
+- Additional data for ever-improving data integrity and testing.
 - Collaboration with bridge experts.
 - Community contributions for further testing and validation.